 Now, why would people want to do this?
 Why would people want to invest this time, effort, and energy?
 It all boils down to precision.
 If you want your chainsaw in tip-top shape, you need to be precise with your range of motion.

 Also, this applies to people who are perfectionists or who are sticklers for quality.
-Whatever your personal reason may be, there is a manual loose sharpening option.
+Whatever your reason may be, there is a manual loose sharpening option.
 Because if you want to extend your chainsaw’s life for a very long time, there’s no better way to do it that loose manual sharpening.

 This method gives you a maximum range of motion and also precise pressure on the blade so you can sharpen them just right.